suika2engine/suika2/doc/reference.md

 Basically, the first image is displayed by default, with the second image being substituted when a button is hovered over.

-See the demo game for a helpful example!

 NB: Menus cannot be canceled using right click.